If you have a Nintendo 3DS gaming console, you already know how amazing it is to see things in 3D.

 If you don’t want to go for RetroArch, I will tell you that you go for the Citra emulator.
 It is an obvious choice for many thousands of gamers worldwide, and there are excellent reasons for the same.

-I decided to give it a try to find out whether it was an overhyped emulator or not, but I was in for a decent surprise.
+I decided to try it to find out whether it was an overhyped emulator, but I was in for a decent surprise.
 It is indeed one of the finest 3DS emulators for Windows 10 PC.
 Smooth gameplay, great resolution, and amazing features – Citra is one of those emulators on the market that has carved a niche for itself.

 So, why on earth am I singing such praises for Citra?
 Here is what you need to know: